Keeping a Job While in Recovery

 Yes, you have the legal right to keep your job even during treatment.

 The Family and Medical Leave Act offers up to 12 weeks of medical leave.
-While it is often unpaid, it provides the peace of mind of knowing you can go to treatment and your job will be waiting for you when you are done.
+While it is often unpaid, this legal protection provides the peace of mind that you can go to treatment at a recovery center, and your job will be waiting for you when you are done.